richryan/richryan.github.io/_posts/2018-02-04-establishment-survey.md

 Then data are collected according to something called Computer Assisted Telephone Interviewing, which hopefully leads to self-reporting.

-Fun fact: "Very large, multiestablishment firms are often enrolled via persona visit, and ongoing reporting is established via electronic data interchange," which are apparently "electronic files."[^3]
+Fun fact: "Very large, multiestablishment firms are often enrolled via personal visit, and ongoing reporting is established via electronic data interchange," which are apparently "electronic files."[^3]